Comic Book Dry Cleaning

 magic eraser around corners, spines, or red/black/yellow

-for white rear covers or white front covers.
-Warning:
+rear covers or white front covers.
+Warning: Black,

-Black, Red and Yellow ink are easily lifted off the
+Red and Yellow ink are easily lifted off the cover

-cover with the Magic Eraser!
-Use a Mr. Clean magic
+with the Magic Eraser!
+Use a Mr. Clean magic eraser

-eraser very carefully.
-Always cut fresh 1” cubes with
+very carefully.
+Always cut fresh 1” cubes with scissors.

-scissors.
-If you try to keep re-using the same magic
+If you try to keep re-using the same magic eraser,

-eraser, you will start rubbing dirt into all the crease
+you will start rubbing dirt into all the crease lines

-lines of comics, which creates new dark crease lines
+of comics, which creates new dark crease lines and

 so be warned about the magic eraser!
 Use this product